 Being unreasonable is not so bad, after all.

-Much of modern literature focus on the so-called negative connotation of the phrase.
+Much of modern literature focuses on the so-called negative connotation of the phrase.
 I often wonder why.

 It is as if there is an effort to put down Filipino culture.
 Bahala na is a beautiful expression of beliefs like bayanihan and malasakit.